-Proper design of bike and pedestrian facilities encourages and facilitates bicycling and walking activities.
+Proper design of bike and pedestrian facilities encourages and facilitates bicycling and walking activities and creates facilities that feel safe for all users.
 Use of uniform development standards and coordination of existing programs and facilities are critical.

 Interagency Coordination and Policies